kubearmor/KubeArmor/KubeArmor/apiObserver/README.md

 # API Observer

 The `apiObserver` package is the userspace half of KubeArmor's API-level observability pipeline.
-It utilizes a Kubeshark-style dual-path packet capture architecture.
+It utilizes a Kubeshark inspired dual-path packet capture architecture.
 It captures plain network traffic via eBPF `cgroup_skb` hooks and TLS-encrypted traffic via OpenSSL/Go uprobes.
 These streams are fed into a TCP stream assembler and protocol dissector, which reconstructs HTTP/1.x, HTTP/2, gRPC, and DNS messages, correlates requests with responses, enriches them with Kubernetes metadata, and pushes structured `pb.APIEvent` records to external consumers via gRPC.

 ## Architecture Overview